About This Guide

 Team Roles: Managers, Observers, and Members

 Because notifications are crucial for keeping operations on track, the Pro System uses the Team roles of Managers, Observers, and Members to control what information people can see and what actions they can take in the system.
 The company roles, Administrators and Supervisors, can be Managers on some Teams while serving as Observers on others, giving you flexibility in how you structure oversight.
-Employees are Members and can serve on multiple Teams.
+Employees are Members.
+Anyone can serve on multiple Teams.

 Team Role Permissions: